SCLR stands for Slate Cabin Lane Residents Association.

 Since then, I have organised an annual day in which all residents come together to clean the Lane up, collecting waste that less concerning people leave behind.

-Also, together with other residents’ associations, I have spearheaded a successful campaign against the council approving unsuitable high density and high rise developments.
+Also, together with other residents’ associations, I spearheaded a successful campaign against the council approving unsuitable high density and high rise developments.
+Whilst at the same time supporting reasonable developments, as we do believe that others should have the opportunity to have their own home as well.